New York City spends billions of its tax dollars to ensure the Big Apple has safe drinking water straight from the tap.

 The city also claims to have an average hardness rate of 1.8 grains per gallon with hardness rates reaching up to 7 grains per gallon in the Catskill-Delaware region where water supplies are blended.

 You will have soft water in many parts of the city, but be aware water hardness varies.
 Like with lead contaminants, the best way to deal with hard water is to use a home water filtration system.

-Where NYC Gets its Water From
+Where Does NYC Get its Water From?

 New York City mainly receives its water from the 19 reservoirs and three controlled lakes of a 2,000-square-mile watershed in the Catskill Mountains and Hudson Valley.
 But the water is also collected from the Croton Water Supply System and the Groundwater Supply System in Queens.

 It is in this region where the water supply is collected, treated, and dispersed to 8.5 million city residents daily.
 Over a million residents in nearby Westchester, Putnam, Orange, and Ulster counties also receive water from New York City.